Health psychology: Illness, disabilities and long-term conditions

 Health psychologists investigate how disease affects individuals' psychological well-being.
 An individual who becomes seriously ill or injured faces many different practical stressors.
 These stressors include problems meeting medical and other bills, problems obtaining proper care when home from the hospital, obstacles to caring for dependents, the experience of having one's sense of self-reliance compromised, gaining a new, unwanted identity as that of a sick person, and so on.
 These stressors can lead to depression, reduced self-esteem, etc.

+The use of medications can alter the microbiome and potentially impact overall health and the development of diseases.
+It has been discovered that the metabolites produced by intestinal microorganisms can influence one's health.
+For instance, antidepressants can modify the composition of the intestinal microbiota, which can then affect the course of the disease through changes in specific metabolites produced by certain intestinal microorganisms.
+This has significant implications, particularly in the context of depression, as it offers new insights into how to approach and treat the condition at hand.

 Health psychologists can support people living with long-term conditions to improve or maintain quality of life, self-manage their conditions, and adjust to life with an illness, disability or long-term condition.

 Health psychology also concerns itself with bettering the lives of individuals with terminal illness.
 When there is little hope of recovery, health psychologist therapists can work within a multi-disciplinary palliative care team to improve the quality of life of the patient by helping the patient recover at least some of his or her psychological well-being.

-Health psychologists are also concerned with providing therapeutic services for the bereaved.
+A form of therapy shown in recent studies is psychotherapy.
+It is used as a mode of intervention due to the inconsistency and issues that may arise from pharmacological interventions.
+It ensures the use of evidence-based practices and helps in facilitating adherence to medication regimens that may be impacted by psychiatric symptoms, such as low motivation or depressive symptoms.
+When using psychotherapeutic strategies, clinicians can choose from three modes: individual, family/couples, and group psychotherapy.